rubyonjets/jets/docs/_docs/shared-resources.md

 end
 ```

-This results in an SNS Topic resource being created.
-You can then reference the SNS Topic with the `Alert.lookup` method throughout your code.
-For example, here's a [Job]({% link _docs/jobs.md %}) that looks up the arn of the `delivery_completed` SNS topic and then publishes to it.
+This creates an SNS Topic resource.
+You can then reference the SNS Topic with the `Alert.lookup` method in your code.
+For example, here's a [Job]({% link _docs/jobs.md %}) that looks up the ARN of the `delivery_completed` SNS topic and then publishes to it.

 ```ruby
 class PostmanJob < ApplicationJob